How to Pet a Dog and Interact With Them (The Right Way)

 - Hug, kiss, or squeeze

-- Lean over them or reach over the top of the head
+- Reach over the top of the head

 - Make excessive noise to try and get their attention